-This unit was founded by the triumvir Marc Antony in the years after 42.
+This unit was founded by the triumvir Mark Antony in the years after 42.
 We do not know where it was first stationed.
 Syria is a possibility, and when this is correct, it is very likely that the fourth legion took part in Antony's ill-fated campaign against the Parthian empire.
 On the other hand, the surname Scythica suggests that our unit fought against the Scythians, the nomadic tribes who lived in the neighborhood of the Roman city Olbia but occasionally came to the south and tried to cross the Danube.
-It is likely that the fourth and fifth legions once defeated one of these tribes; but we can not date this victory, which may have taken place later.
+It is likely that the fourth and fifth legions once defeated one of these tribes; but we cannot date this victory, which may have taken place later.

-In 31 BCE, Caesar's adopted son Octavian defeated Marc Antony at Actium.
+In 31 BCE, Caesar's adopted son Octavian defeated Mark Antony at Actium.
 From now on, the Roman empire was ruled by one man, Octavian, who accepted the title of Augustus.
 From now on, the fourth legion was certainly active in Moesia, the region of the Lower Danube.
 The surname Scythica is attested during the reign of Augustus, and there was much heavy fighting in the years 29-27.
 The Roman commander Marcus Licinius Crassus (a grandson of the triumvir) is known to have killed an enemy leader in single combat.
 The legion's base was probably at Viminacium (Kostolac in eastern Serbia).

 Between 6 and 9 CE, IIII Scythica was active in the wars of Tiberius (the future emperor) against the Illyrians and Pannonians on the Middle Danube.
 Fighting was not the only activity of the legion.
 Several rock inscriptions prove the construction of roads and other works of engineering in the Danube area.
 The newly conquered country needed to be developed.
 Usually, IIII Scythica joined forces with V Macedonica.
 Among those who served in the legion was a young man named Titus Flavius Vespasianus, who is better known as the emperor Vespasian.

 During the reign of Nero, the legion was transferred to the east.
 In 58-60, the Roman commander Gnaeus Domitius Corbulo launched a very successful campaign in the vassal kingdom Armenia.
-Using III Gallica, VI Ferrata, and X Fretensis, he captured the Armenian capitals Artaxata (modern Yerevan; 58) and Tigranocerta (59) and gave the Armenians a new, pro-Roman king, Tigranes (a great-grandson of the Jewish king Herod the Great).
+Using III Gallica, VI Ferrata, and X Fretensis, he captured the Armenian capitals Artaxata (south of modern Yerevan; 58) and Tigranocerta (59) and gave the Armenians a new, pro-Roman king, Tigranes (a great-grandson of the Jewish king Herod the Great).
 However, the Parthians placed another king on the Armenian throne, Tiridates, the brother of their king Vologases I.

 Together with XII Fulminata, the fourth legion was involved in a retaliatory campaign, which was conducted by Lucius Caesennius Paetus, the governor of Cappadocia, in 62.
 However, the Parthians forced them into surrender at Rhandeia (winter 62/63).
 Later, Corbulo was able to turn the tables, and ordered Tiridates to receive his crown for the second time from the Roman emperor Nero.
 However, the disgraced legions IIII Scythica and XII Fulminata were not permitted to participate in this war.